morganwallace1/Trailmaker/Readme.txt

 -Ashley Desouza:
   Made feature that shows Saved trails from user's Delicious profile.
   Removed trail tags from previous users
+  Added code for dragging and dropping bookmarks from bookmarks to new trail and back.
   Debugging
   Formatting